Mission & principles

 My particular hope and aspiration is to connect churches in York-Scarborough in a meaningful way so our various youth groups and ministries feel an encouraging and growing sense of togetherness.
 We have been blessed with the greatest message on earth: the redemptive and life-changing power of God Incarnate, Jesus Christ!
 I would also like to thank those volunteers who spend countless hours working with our young people – without your dedication and perseverance, my job would be ever more challenging.

 Sarah currently serves as a youth ministry leader at St. Paul, L’Amoreaux in Scarborough.
 She believes that discipleship is central to the development of young people’s faith and seeks to help youth ministry leaders cultivate rich relationships with youth and their families in the church and in the wider community.
 Sarah has worked closely with young people in a variety of settings as a community development social worker and has provided support for peer educators.
 She has also worked as a trainer for new staff in corporate settings.
 Her passion lies in social justice and advocacy.

 As area coordinator, Sarah hopes to support youth ministry leaders and ministries through creative collaboration and engagement.
 She stands in faith that this can be accomplished by tapping into the redemptive and transformative power of God through His Son, Jesus Christ.

-Sarah Layman is the area youth coordinator for the southern part of York-Simcoe.
+Sarah Layman is the area youth coordinator for York-Simcoe.